cfengine/documentation/reference/promise-types.markdown

 **Allowed input range:** (arbitrary string)

 Handles may consist of regular identifier characters.
-CFEngine automatically `canonifies' the names of handles to conform to this standard.
+If the handle is likely to contain non-identifier characters, you can use `canonify()` to turn them into such characters.

 **Example:**